-The card was designed for effective transmission in RS422 (EIA422) protocol.
-The card is 6.1 inches long and may be installed in PCI-bus slots of IBM PC or compatible computers.
-The card features four independent, asynchronous RS422 serial ports, type 16550 buffered UARTs, and, for Windows compatibility, automatic control to transparently enable/disable the transmission drivers.
+This Serial Interface Card was designed for effective multipoint transmission in RS485 (EIA485) protocol.
+The card is 6.0 inches long and may be installed in 5-volt PCI-bus slots of IBM PC or compatible computers.
+The card features four independent, asynchronous RS485 serial ports, type 16550 buffered UARTS, and, for Windows compatibility, automatic control to transparently enable/disable the transmission drivers.

 There are two I/O connector options.
-The standard model includes a single DB25 male connector on the mounting bracket plus a breakout cable that terminates in four 9-pin female connectors.
-The optional model has two 9-pin male connectors on the card mounting bracket plus a second mounting bracket with two more 9-pin male connectors with ribbon cables to connect them to headers on the card.
+The standard model includes two 9-pin male connectors on the card mounting bracket plus a second mounting bracket with two more 9-pin male connectors with ribbon cables to connect them to headers on the card.
+Model S1 includes a single 25-pin connector on the mounting bracket plus a "spider" or breakout cable that terminates in four 9-pin D-type connectors.

-RS422 Balanced Mode Operation
+RS485 Balanced Mode Operation